We have explained in many previous articles how condominium ownership is the safest and easiest way for foreigners to own real estate in Thailand.

 The Condominium Act allows up to 49% foreign ownership of the unit area, as long as the other 51% is owned by Thai nationals.

-If you are a foreigner, the main attraction of a freehold Phuket condominium is that you can fully and legally own it.
-The ownership is permanent and in perpetuity until you decide to sell it.
+If you are a foreigner, the main attraction of a freehold Phuket condominium is that you can own it fully, legally and in perpetuity.
+Until such a time as you choose to sell the property, your ownership is permanent.

-The Other Reason to Own a Condo – Condominiums Provide More Favourable Inheritance
+The Other Reason to Own a Phuket Condo – More Favourable Inheritance

 Freehold ownership is obviously a major plus point for foreigners.
 Being able to own something outright without worrying about circumnavigating Thai laws, or leasing a property which may only give you 30 years of occupancy, is obviously an attraction for many people looking for a home in Phuket.

-But another benefit of a freehold condominium is the favourable treatment for inheritance, i.e. foreigners can pass their Thai condominium on to their heirs.
+But another advantage of freehold condominium ownership is the favourable treatment for inheritance.

 Things do seem to be a little easier with leaving a condominium to loved ones on your passing.

-But the Land Department’s interpretation of inheritance law under the CCC is not yet backed by sufficient case law for an heir to be 100% certain of receiving permanent ownership rights.
+But the interpretation under the CCC of laws governing inheritance by the Land Department has not been confirmed by sufficient case law for an heir to be 100% certain of receiving permanent ownership rights.

 Overcoming FETF Requirements – List ALL Beneficiaries Names on the FETF

-Without the more favourable CCC interpretation of inheritance law, anyone who inherits a property — should they choose to keep it — may have to transfer into Thailand the amount necessary to buy the unit.
+Without the more favourable interpretation of inheritance law by the CCC, anyone inheriting a property in Thailand — if they decide to maintain ownership — may have to send a telegraphic transfer to a Thai bank equalling the sum needed to purchase the condo.

 A strict interpretation of the Condominium Act may require them to do exactly that.
 But if the names are already on the FETF, the problem is solved.